Spouse Cannot Take Advantage of An Error in a Separation Agreement

 The court ruled the contract to be unenforceable and ordered the wife to pay the husband an equalization payment of $798,453.10.

-The lawyers at Lex Arbesman Legal can help you navigate the difficult experience of a breakdown of a marriage, including the review or drafting of a separation agreement in order to protect your rights and assets.
+The lawyers at NULaw can help you navigate the difficult experience of a breakdown of a marriage, including the review or drafting of a separation agreement in order to protect your rights and assets.
 Contact us online or by phone at 416-481-5604 to talk today.